zanton123/HaSAPPy/RunninHaSAPPy.md

 @2B) N
 ```

-The name of the library will be used as first attempt as name for folder generation and will be used as ‘tag’ to identify generated output and as a reference for Group analysis.
+The name of the library will be used as first attempt as name for folder generation and will be used as `tag` to generate file names of output and table headers for Group analysis.
 It is requested that the user selects a short and meaningful name that must not contain spaces:

 > **IMPORTANT** Don’t use spaces in the name!!